MacDue/BanUtil/readme.md

 1. [Create a new bot account.](https://discordapp.com/developers/applications/me)
 2. [Sign up for a free Heroku account.](https://signup.heroku.com)
 3. Click the button above.
-4. Fill in the token and role ids.
+4. Fill in the token and role IDs.
 5. Click ![deploy](https://i.imgur.com/IJX7Hob.png?1)
 6. Heroku will build and deploy the bot in about 30 seconds.
 7. Click ![view](https://i.imgur.com/Bq1bwoR.png)